 A Comparison of Micro and Macro Expenditure Measures across Countries using Differing Survey Methods

-of the NBER.
+This chapter is a preliminary draft unless otherwise noted.
+It may not have been subjected to the formal review process of the NBER.
 This page will be updated as the chapter is revised.

 Chapter in forthcoming NBER book Improving the Measurement of Consumer Expenditures, Christopher Carroll, Thomas Crossley, and John Sabelhaus, editors

-This chapter first appeared as NBER working paper w19544, A Comparison of Micro and Macro Expenditure Measures Across Countries Using Differing Survey Methods, Garry Barrett, Peter Levell, Kevin Milligan
+This paper was revised on July 16, 2014A Comparison of Micro and Macro Expenditure Measures Across Countries Using Differing Survey Methods, Garry Barrett, Peter Levell, Kevin Milligan